 *Acknowledgement: “Elements of Poetry: Craft &Technique” is indebted to the questions the poet Jane Hirschfield asks in her workshop.
-JT compiled and reorganized the questions into this current format.
+JT compiled and adapted the questions into the current format.

 The play between pitch and duration, between syntax and line, between like and unlike sounds, becomes a means of art.
 These are comparable ways to achieve meaning and feeling. ~ The Sounds of Poetry: A Brief Guide (Robert Pinsky, p.
 97)